adrienne/basicmodel/README.md

 Preparation
 --------------------------------

-Before starting the development application, you need to create two databases: `basicmodel_development` and `basicmodel_testing`.
+Before starting the development application, you need to create two databases: `basicmodel_development` and `basicmodel_test`.
 Once you have them, direct your browser towards your Basicmodel application migrations URL; on my development machine it is <http://basicmodel/index.php/migrations>.

 Style